nxp-mcuxpresso/mcuxsdk-examples-matter/light-switch-app-ble-cs/README.md

 - The example is located into `examples/light-switch-app-ble-cs`
 - Use `west list` to see the building variants. `mcxw72evk` or `frdmmcxw72` are the available boards.
 - Build the app: eg `west build -d build_matter -b mcxw72evk examples/matter_examples/light-switch-app-ble-cs/mcux -DCONF_FILE=<absolute_path_to>/prj_thread_ftd.conf -DCONFIG_MCUX_COMPONENT_middleware.freertos-kernel.config=n -Dcore_id=cm33_core0 -DCONFIG_CHIP_LIB_SHELL=n`.
-- `-DCONFIG_CHIP_LIB_SHELL=n` is added to redirect the logs to the usb serial, this is easier for distance measurement visualisation.
-Otherwise, a USB-UART bridge is needed to see the logs, see `Additional UART interface` from [README.md](../../../middleware/matter/examples/lighting-app/nxp/mcxw72/README.md)
+- `-DCONFIG_CHIP_LIB_SHELL=n` is added to redirect the matter logs to the usb serial, this is easier for distance measurement visualisation.
+If this config is removed, matter cli is available on the usb serial and a USB-UART bridge is needed to see the logs, see `Additional UART interface` from [README.md](../../../middleware/matter/examples/lighting-app/nxp/mcxw72/README.md)
 - The application binary will be located into `./build_matter/app.bin`.
 - Use the NBU binary from the SDK zip or sdk-next: `middleware/wireless/ieee-802.15.4/bin/mcxw72/mcxw72_nbu_ble_full_15_4_dyn.bin`
 - Use the instructions from [README.md](../../../middleware/matter/examples/lighting-app/nxp/mcxw72/README.md) for flashing on the MCXW72 board.